 Surrey City Centre is the region’s emerging second downtown.

-Once a suburban town centre, this area has been the focus of significant residential and commercial development and transforming into a walkable, transit-oriented downtown core for business, culture and entertainment.
-A new plan was endorsed by City Council in 2017 with a new vision for the transformation of the area.
+Once a suburban town centre, this area has been the focus of significant development.
+It is transforming into a walkable, transit-oriented downtown core for business, culture and entertainment.
+City Council endorsed a new plan in 2017 with a new vision for the area.

-City Centre is home to City Hall, Civic Plaza, the flagship City Centre Library, SFU Surrey, major shopping and recreational facilities, Surrey Memorial Hospital and Holland Park.
-It is also home to two Expo Line SkyTrain stations – Surrey Central and King George.
+City Centre is home to City Hall, Civic Plaza, the flagship City Centre Library, SFU Surrey and KPU Civic Plaza, Surrey Memorial Hospital and Holland Park.
+It is also home to two Expo Line SkyTrain stations: Surrey Central and King George.

-City Centre is book-ended between 132 Street and 140 Street to the west and east, and extends as far north as 112 Avenue and as far south as 94 Avenue.
+Surrey's City Centre is between 132 Street and 140 Street to the west and east, and extends as far north as 112 Avenue and as far south as 94 Avenue.
 It is surrounded by the larger town centre of Whalley.